 If you happen to be in Japan during spring, drop by Kanamara Matsuri or Festival of the Steel Phallus in Kawasaki.
 This festival focuses on a penis-venerating shrine that was once popular among prostitutes who prayed for protection against sexually transmitted diseases.
 Aside from this, it also offers marriage, easy delivery and harmony especially in married couples.

-Sometime in the 16th century, a Buddhist monk named Drukpa Kunley became popular for his unique ways in enlightening young women.
+Sometime in the 16th century, a monk named Drukpa Kunley became popular for his unique ways in enlightening young women.

 Nicknamed“The Divine Madman,” Kunley spent his life travelling along the countryside, now Bhutan, and promising women a path to Nirvana using his Flaming Thunderbolt.